 Professor, Department of Pharmacology and Experimental Therapeutics (2010)

 Jefferson Graduate School of Biomedical Sciences, Faculty Appointment in the Molecular Pharmacology and Structural Biology PhD Program (2011)

 Research and Clinical Interest

-Dr. Dicker co-leads the Radiation Research and Translational Biology Program at the Kimmel Cancer Center at Thomas Jefferson University.
-In addition, he serves as the Director of the Christine Baxter Research Laboratory for Experimental Cancer Therapies at Jefferson Medical College.
-Dr. Dicker has been a principal investigator in a significant number of “first in human” developmental therapeutic trials involving novel signal transduction agents and radiation therapy.
-He and his colleagues at Jefferson have developed new approaches to radiation therapy for the treatment of cancer, and have successfully applied their findings from the laboratory to the clinical setting.
+I co-lead the Radiation Research and Translational Biology Program at the Kimmel Cancer Center at Thomas Jefferson University.
+In addition, I serve as the Director of the Christine Baxter Research Laboratory for Experimental Cancer Therapies at Jefferson Medical College.
+I have been a principal investigator in a significant number of “first in human” developmental therapeutic trials involving novel signal transduction agents and radiation therapy.
+My colleagues and I have developed new approaches to radiation therapy for the treatment of cancer, and have successfully applied their findings from the laboratory to the clinical setting.